 Check out this post for more about colored ice cubes.

-Paint with frozen sidewalk chalk-Check out this article for a tutorial on making frozen sidewalk chalk.
+23) Paint with frozen sidewalk chalk- This article has a great tutorial on making frozen sidewalk chalk.

 It can be used to paint all kinds of colorful designs on pavement.